Administrative Restoration of a Company

 A company can be restored by administrative restoration if it was struck off by the Registrar of Companies whilst it was carrying on business.
 Typically, it would have been struck off for not filing its statutory documents on time.

-To be eligible for administrative restoration you must be a director or shareholder at the time the company was dissolved and the application must be made within 6 years of the date the company was dissolved.
-The administrative restoration method usally takes 2-3 weeks to complete once all paperwork is correctly completed and filed.
+To be eligible for administrative restoration you must have been a director or shareholder at the time the company was dissolved and the application must be made within six years of the date the company was dissolved.
+The administrative restoration method usually takes 2-4 weeks to complete once all paperwork is correctly completed and filed.
 Compared to company restoration by court order, administrative restoration is a quicker and cheaper method if eligible.

 Further information on the administrative restoration process and costs can be found below or you can contact our team now.